Payment Card Industry (PCI) Policy

 - The Chief Information Officer is responsible for coordinating and overseeing UNR's compliance regarding the confidentiality, integrity and security of its information assets.
 The Chief Security Officer, Jeff Springer, works closely with the Chief Information Officer and other UNR managers and staff involved in securing the university's information assets to enforce established policies, identify areas of concern, and implement appropriate changes as needed.

-- The Network Security Department works with department system manager, administrators and users to develop security policies, standards and procedures to help protect the assets of UNR.
+- The Information Security Department works with department system manager, administrators and users to develop security policies, standards and procedures to help protect the assets of UNR.

 - The UNR IT Critical Systems Group is the direct link between information security policies and the network, systems and data.